|In-state Tuition (per semester hour, unless noted)||$331.31|

 Points of Distinction

-- Friendly, metropolitan campus and convenient services help students who transfer from community colleges, other universities and the military, as well as those who need flexible schedules.
+- Friendly campus and convenient services help students who transfer from community colleges, other universities and the military, as well as those who need flexible schedules.

 - A 17:1 student-faculty ratio delivers intimate class sizes and personal attention.

-- The main UNT Dallas campus is now served by DART light rail, making it more accessible than ever and directly connecting the campus to downtown.
+- The campus is served by DART light rail, making it extremely accessible and directly connected to downtown Dallas.